bingmann/bingmann.github.io/2014/sqlplot-tools/README.md

 ```

 Thus the authors of the paper (others, but including yourself) can verify **where the numbers in the text are coming from**.

+For more information on the commands, see the reference on [SqlPlotTools directives](directives.html).

 ## Exits